molily/molily.de/_posts/2017-11-25-robust-javascript.md

 (js/console.log (sum 1 2))
 ```

 The core philosophy of Clojure is that it aims to be [*simple* in the first place and *easy* in the second place](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/SimpleMadeEasy.md).
-Let’s unravel that profound sentence.
+Let us unravel that profound sentence.

 “Simple” is the opposite of complex.
 “Simple” means having only one purpose, doing one thing.
 “Simple” means unambiguous and logically clear.